dougeby/IntuneDocs/intune-azure/manage-apps/volume-purchased-apps.md

 # required metadata

 title: Manage volume-purchased apps with Microsoft Intune | Intune Azure preview | Microsoft Docs
-description:  Learn about how you can use Intune to manage and monitor your use of volume-purchased apps from stores.
+description: "Intune Azure preview:  Learn about how you can use Intune to manage and monitor your use of volume-purchased apps from stores."
 keywords:
 author: robstackmsft
 ms.author: robstack